 It is based on two main pillars: the Public Finance for Development Programme (PFD Programme) and the Private Sector for Development Cooperation Programme (PSDC Programme).
 These two pillars are supported by the Development Cooperation Capacity Building of the Ministry of Finance (DEV CB).

 Main Goals of Program

 The Private Sector in Development Cooperation Programme is focusing on mobilization of private financial resources, knowledge, expertise and technologies that have the potential to support achievement of SDGs in beneficiary countries.
-The PSDC component was designed to assist Slovak companies, consultants, and other organizations (e.g. civil society organizations, academia) in entering new markets, sharing and addressing risks, identifying new, long-term business partners, and opportunities to invest in the developing countries, thus increasing their well-being.
+The PSDC component was designed to create favorable conditions for Slovak companies, consultants, and other organizations (e.g. civil society organizations, academia) for entering new markets, getting involved in development cooperation, sharing and addressing risks, identifying new, long-term business partners, and opportunities to invest in the developing countries, thus increasing their well-being.

 The Project’s capacity building component aims to enhance the capacities of Ministry of Finance of the Slovak Republic officials in managing Slovakia’s development cooperation in an effective manner, using innovative tools and practices.

 Partnership between the UNDP and the Ministry of Finance

 The Public Finance for Development programme is grounded in a long-running cooperation between the UNDP and the Slovak Republic that originated in 2003 when the Slovak-UNDP Trust Fund was created.

 The joint initiative is an example of an inclusive development partnership. which leverages the knowledge and technical expertise of the newly established donor, along with the wide reach and global context and presence of an experienced donor organization.
 The ongoing cooperation has been taking place under three different project frameworks over the last 10 years.